RichSkene/Laravel-Docker-REST-API/README.md

 ### Migrations & Seeders

 The project includes DB migrations to sync the schema of the project.
 To run the migrations run: `php artisan migrate:fresh`, you can also add the `--seed` flag to the fresh migrate command in order to run the DB seeder, which will fill the DB with test data, including a test User and Pages.

+### REST API

+3 routes exist in the REST API:

+-   **/user/create-token/**: POST - Accesible by anyone but required email and password in the body on the request.
+This route will create an auth token used to access protected routes.
+-   **/pages/**: GET - Protected by sanctum and must be provided with AUTH BEARER in the header.
+This route will return all pages in the system.
+-   **/pages/{slug}**: GET - Protected by sanctum and must be provided with AUTH BEARER in the header.
+This route will return a single page based on the pages slug.

+## Postman

+A Postman collection export exists in the root of the project.
+Import this file in Postman, create a token and update the AUTH BEARER token in the pages routes to authenticate.